Work at Camp

 The Camp Director is responsible for the operation and management of the entire camp program (Traditional Overnight, Specialty Overnight, or Day Camp).
 They will oversee the staff, programming, and overall well-being of the campers and should be proficient in written and oral communication.
 Leadership and the guidance of young people is as crucial as customer service and parent/caregiver interaction.
 This seasonal position is a great stepping stone opportunity for young camp/recreation professionals.

-Program Directors should have at least 3 summers of camp leadership experience and have completed an undergraduate degree.
+Camp Director candidates should have at least 3 summers of camp leadership experience.

-Program Coordinators (aka Coordinators of FUN) are the brain of the entire camp program.
-They ensure that the schedules are correct and understood, they plan and implement all-camp activities, they help the Program Specialists and Counselors with facilitation of daily activities and general preparedness.
-Our Program Coordinators report to the Camp Director and support them in a variety of leadership and administrative tasks, as well.
+Assistant Camp Directors (aka Coordinators of FUN) are the brain of the entire camp program.
+They ensure that the schedules are correct and understood, they plan and implement all-camp activities, they help the Activity Counselors and Cabin Counselors with facilitation of daily activities and general preparedness.
+Our Assistant Camp Directors report to the Camp Director and support them in a variety of leadership and administrative tasks, as well.

 Speers Unit Leaders supervise and oversee a unit of about 50 campers and 12-14 counselors.
 They are considered the first line of defense if a counselor is in need of assistance with a camper or situation.
 Unit Leaders also serve as the exemplary role when it comes to programming and spend much of their time leading activities and assisting counselors in the facilitation of traditional camp activities.

-Unit Leaders should have at least three summers of camp counselor experience or equivalent.
+Unit Leader candidates should have at least three summers of camp counselor experience or equivalent.

 Our counselors are the difference-makers here at Speers.
 From day one of camp until the very last hug good-bye, our camp counselors work to get to know their campers and have fun with them while ensuring they are physically, mentally, and socially safe.
 Living in a cabin and spending their days with campers, counselors will soon find that this is the hardest job that they will ever love.
 The same goes for our Day Camp counselors!

-Program Specialists will spend their camp days facilitating programming and activities in one or two activity areas (listed below) and will serve all three of our camp programs.
-These dynamic individuals will plan, facilitate, and evaluate activities, lessons, and coaching periods, as well as contribute to the supervision and care in a cabin alongside counselors in the mornings and evenings.
+Activity Counselors will spend their camp days facilitating programming and activities in one or two activity areas.
+These dynamic individuals will plan, facilitate, and evaluate activities, lessons, and coaching periods, as well as provide supervision and care in a cabin alongside counselors.
 Prior experience in these areas is preferred, and we will provide on-site camp training where needed.